 NEWWAVE CAFFÈ ANIMALS OF THE WORLD

-Collectible cups as a tribute to the animals in our world.
+Collector's cups as a tribute to the animals of our world

-They come in all shapes and sizes and are at home everywhere in the world – butterflies.
-Year after year, caterpillars emerge from their cocoons and tun into beautiful butterflies with dazzling colours.
+They come in all shapes and sizes and can be found all over the world – butterflies.
+Year after year, caterpillars emerge from their cocoons and turn into beautiful butterflies with dazzling colours.
 Butterfly species found in Central and South America are especially worth protecting.
 These unique butterflies now also adorn the NewWave Caffè mugs.